ipatalas/vscode-conemu/README.md

 ## Release Notes

+### 1.0.4

+- Converted all svg icons to png to comply with incoming extension rules

 ### 1.0.3

 - Fixed: issue #3 (ConEmu couldn't start when it was in a path with spaces)